Medicare coverage changes: Key takeaways

 Your State Health Insurance Assistance Program (SHIP) can help, as can a broker who specializes in Medigap plans; you can also contact the carriers in your area that offer Medigap plans and ask them about their underwriting guidelines.
 You can click on a state on this map to see details about state-based regulations and requirements for Medigap plans.
 You can also get Medicare private enrollment advice from a licensed agent by calling one of our partners at 1-855-440-0202.

-To be clear, a Medigap plan is not required; about 19 percent of Original Medicare beneficiaries don’t have supplemental coverage at all.
+To be clear, a Medigap plan is not required; about 19% of Original Medicare beneficiaries don’t have supplemental coverage at all.
 But you’ll want to understand the possible implications of medical underwriting before you make your decision.
+Original Medicare by itself has no cap on out-of-pocket costs, so there is no limit on how much you might spend on the 20% coinsurance for Medicare Part B. Supplemental coverage is designed to ensure that this does not become a financial hardship or obstacle to care.

 Special enrollment available for 5-star plans

 Medicare utilizes a star rating system for Medicare Advantage and Part D Prescription Drug Plans.
 Each plan is assigned a rating of one to five stars, with the best plans receiving five stars.
-In 2020, there are a total of 23 plans nationwide that have a five-star rating.
-Most are Medicare Advantage plans, but there are also two five-star stand-alone Part D prescription drug plans.
+In 2021, there are a total of 28 plans nationwide that have a five-star rating.
+Most are Medicare Advantage plans, but there are also five stand-alone Part D prescription drug plans and two Medicare costs plans that have five-star ratings.

 Most plans do not receive five stars.
 But if you live in an area where a five-star plan is available, you can join or switch to a five-star Medicare Advantage plan or Part D Prescription Drug Plan up to once per year, between December 8 and November 30.